 Anything Can Happen, 2009© John McCafferty

-John’s work will be showcased at the Mayor of London’s Liberty Festival, part of the National Paralympic Day on 30th August 2014.
+John’s work was showcased at the Mayor of London’s Liberty Festival, part of the National Paralympic Day on 30th August 2014.

-filmpro is proud to have supported the production of this exhibition.
+filmpro was proud to have supported the production of this exhibition.

 About the Liberty Festival commission in John’s own words